-Actions done with expectation of its reward bring bondage.
+Actions did with an expectation of its reward bring bondage.
 If the action is done without any thirst for reward, one get purification of heart and ultimately knowledge of the Self.
-In Geeta Lord Krishna very well that how we can practice yoga while performing action.
-Our actions i.e. karma can also be done in yogic way.
+In Geeta Lord Krishna very well that how we can practice yoga while performing the action.
+Our actions i.e. karma can also be done in a yogic way.
 Which is called Karmayoga.

-In today’s scenario the Karmayoga is the best way of practicing yoga because when people are advised to practice yogasana and pranyamas etc the only reason they have to give is lack of time.
+In today’s scenario, Karmayoga is the best way of practicing yoga because when people are advised to practice yoga asana and pranayamas etc the only reason they have to give is lack of time.
 Ultimately yoga is practiced to give happiness and satisfaction then why should not we get this by doing our routine work?